 The current guidance for PLD states that candidates who meet the provided criteria should be considered for a MELD exception such that transplantation is expected within the year.
 It is difficult for transplant programs to know what exception score to request so that transplantation is expected within the year.
 More so, reviewers are unable to know if the score requested will allow the candidate to be transplanted within the year, as they do not know any identifying information about the candidate, including the location of the transplant program at which they are registered.
 This score recommendation has caused confusion for both transplant programs and reviewers.
 Therefore the Committee intends to change the score recommendation to be more in line with other areas of guidance by recommending that candidates meeting the provided criteria should be considered for an exception score similar to other policy assigned scores.
-The Committee is seeking feedback if this is the best language to use for the score recommendation.

-The Committee also intends to add guidance for candidates with PLD who require kidney transplantation.
+The Committee is also proposing the addition of guidance for candidates with PLD who require kidney transplantation.
 The additional guidance states that candidates meeting the criteria for a PLD exception who also meet the medical eligibility criteria for simultaneous liver-kidney allocation as described in OPTN Policy 9.9: Liver-Kidney Allocation and are registered on the kidney waitlist should be considered for a MELD exception similar to hyperoxaluria in OPTN policy.
 This score recommendation is higher than the score recommendation for candidates with PLD who do not require a kidney.
 The Committee decided to include a higher score recommendation for candidates also requiring a kidney for two reasons.
 First, the Committee felt that it was appropriate to provide the higher score recommendation to give these candidates a greater likelihood of receiving a liver and a kidney from the same donor.
 Such a donor would likely be considered high-quality and a high MELD score would be needed to receive an offer for a high-quality donor.
-In addition, candidates with polycystic liver-kidney disease (PCLKD), which are those candidates with PLD also requiring a kidney, who do not have an exception, have higher waiting list drop-out rates than candidates with similar MELD or PELD scores with an exception.
+In addition, candidates with polycystic liver-kidney disease (PCLKD), which are those candidates with PLD also requiring a kidney, who do not have an exception, have higher rates of waiting list removal for death or too sick to transplant than candidates with similar MELD or PELD score with an exception.
 This is specifically true for candidates with a MELD or PELD score higher than 29.

-&lt;sup>25 See OPTN Liver and Intestinal Organ Transplantation Committee meeting summary, January 9, 2020.
-Available at
+&lt;sup>39 See OPTN Liver and Intestinal Organ Transplantation Committee meeting summary, January 9, 2020.
+Available at https://optn.transplant.hrsa.gov/